OpenAI LLM¶

 |---|---|---|---|---|

-| model | True | STRING | The OpenAI model identifier to use.
-Supports many current options and legacy names that are auto-mapped to current equivalents. | gpt-4o |
+| model | True | STRING | The OpenAI model to use.
+A dropdown of available models is provided; legacy names are auto-mapped to current equivalents when possible. | gpt-4o |

-| input | True | STRING | Your prompt or message content sent to the model.
-Typically a user/system combined prompt or a prepared message string. | Summarize the following article in 3 bullet points. |
+| prompt | True | STRING | The main user prompt or message content sent to the model. | Summarize the following article in three bullet points. |

-| temperature | False | NUMBER | Controls randomness.
-Higher values produce more diverse outputs. | 0.7 |
+| temperature | True | FLOAT | Controls randomness.
+Lower is more deterministic; higher is more creative. | 0.7 |

-| max_tokens | False | NUMBER | Maximum number of tokens to generate in the response. | 1024 |
+| max_tokens | True | INT | Upper bound on the number of tokens generated in the response.
+Must be within the selected model’s limits. | 512 |

 Outputs¶